OUR FIRST MD BRUNCH CONFERENCE… AUG 2-4, 2018

-BRITISH CITIZEN AWARD
+BRITISH CITIZEN AWARD 2018

-LIGC enables people who enjoy singing to meet others in a social setting whilst developing their music, vocal and performance skills.
+London International Gospel Choir (LIGC) is an award-winning 100-strong adult ensemble that worked with Deke Sharon (MD to the ‘Pitch Perfect’ films) to appear on BBC 1’s ‘Pitch Battle’.
+We enable people who enjoy singing to meet others in a social setting whilst developing their music, vocal and performance skills.
 London is a fantastic mixing pot of people and we celebrate this diversity in a welcoming fun environment.
-The choir is open to all, requires no auditions and sings uplifting material, including Gospel, pop/funk/soul and African traditional
+The choir is open to all, requires no auditions and sings uplifting material, including Gospel, pop/funk/soul and African traditional.

 Co-leading the New Young Voice Collective (NewYVC) with Jane Wheeler, Nav works with young talented singers from Newham, based at Stratford Circus Arts Centre, London.